Multiple Tony-winning playwright Terrence McNally dies at 81

 F. Murray Abraham, the Oscar-winner who appeared on Broadway in “The Ritz” said of McNally: “His plays are a pleasure to do, but what he says is important, too.
 And he's like a fountain he keeps on writing and writing and writing."

-Tributes pored in from Broadway, including from Lin-Manuel Miranda who called McNally “a giant in our world, who straddled plays and musicals deftly.
-Grateful for his staggering body of work and his unfailing kindness.”
-James Corden tweeted: “He was an absolute gentleman and his commitment to the theater was unwavering.
+Tributes pored in online from Broadway figures, including from fellow playwrights Paula Vogel, who called McNally “the soul of kindness” and Lin-Manuel Miranda, who called McNally “a giant in our world, who straddled plays and musicals deftly."
+Actor Conrad Ricamora describe McNally as “the most kind, brilliant person to work with” and talk show host James Corden tweeted: “He was an absolute gentleman and his commitment to the theater was unwavering.
 He will be missed by so many of us.”

+Composer Tom Kitt, who won the Pulitzer Prize for Drama for “Next to Normal,” told The Associated Press he considers McNally “irreplaceable.”

+“Terrence was an extraordinary man and a brilliant artist," Kitt said.
+"He’s a true giant in our art form, and he will be missed and we are lucky that we had him and had his art for as long as we did.”

 In 2018 McNally was inducted into the American Academy of Arts and Letters.
 He won four Tonys and an Emmy.
 New York University gave him an honorary doctorate in 2019.